equinor/flownet/docs/configuration_file.rst

 bulkvolume_mult
 ---------------

-Remember that FlowNet has different options for distibution a starting point for the bulk volume in the model (see `prior_volume_distribution`_).
+Remember that FlowNet has different options for distibuting a starting point for the bulk volume in the model (see `prior_volume_distribution`_).
 Because of this, the prior uncertainty in bulk volume should be defined as multipliers on top of the initial bulkvolume.